 Keelung Fort Colonels' Official Residence, Historic mansion and county monument in Zhongzheng District, Taiwan.

-The building was constructed in 1931 as quarters for employees of the Keelung Nagami Bus Company.
-After 1945, it became a residence for military commanders and retained this purpose afterward.
+The building was put up in 1931 as a residence for staff of the Keelung Nagami Bus Company.
+After 1945, the military took over the property and used it as a quarters for senior officers, which gave the site its current name.

 The community of curious travelers